 This trend of high electricity demand growth rates is expected to continue for the foreseeable future.
-Based on the most recent projections of Electrobrás, electricity demand in the interconnected systems of the North/Northeast and South/Southeast/Mid-West will grow at an annual rate of 6.4% and 4.3%, respectively, for the ten-year period 1999-2009.
+Based on the most recent projections of Eletrobrás, electricity demand in the interconnected systems of the North/Northeast and South/Southeast/Midwest will grow at an annual rate of 6.4% and 4.3%, respectively, for the ten-year period 1999-2009.
 The tables below show the demand growth projections by region and class of consumers, as well as the average growth rates and demand shares of each region and consumer class.
-The projected CAGR for Brazil during this period is 4.8%
+The projected CAGR for Brazil during this period is 4.8%.

 Projected Consumption by Region (TWh)